MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab14_Configre Sales.md

 3. Assign customer price groups and customer discount groups

-    1. Select the search for page icon in the top-right corner of the page, enter **Customer**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, enter `Customer` and then choose the related link.

     2. On the **Customers** list page, select the **Generic EU Web Shop** Customer **(CWEB0001)**.